CEMS March Luncheon – Design of Sub-Slab Active Vapor Mitigation Systems – Tuesday, March 12

 Time: Tuesday, March 12, 11:30am-1pm

-CEMS has applied for one (1) CLE for this presentation
+CEMS has received one (1) CLE for this presentation

 Sub-slab vapor mitigation systems (VMS) are installed when there is a risk of vapors migrating through a building floor slab (via cracks, construction joints, footings, or other pathways) into the occupied space of buildings which could cause risk to human health, creation of odor nuisances, and in some cases, explosive conditions.
 The contaminated vapors can be from contaminants in the soil or vapors off gassing from contaminated groundwater.
 Contaminants can include volatile organic compounds (VOCs) or semi-volatile volatile organic compounds (SVOCs) from petroleum hydrocarbons (gasoline, diesel, other fuels), chlorinated VOCs (most often tetrachloroethylene and trichloroethylene, and associated breakdown products), or landfill gas.